MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-enable-debugging-for-aspnet-applications.md

 4. Make sure the `debug` attribute value is set to `true`.

-The web.config file should look like the following example.
+The web.config file should look like the following example:

 > [!NOTE]
-> This is a partial web.config file.
-Additional XML sections are usually present between the configuration and system.web elements.
+> This example is a partial web.config file.
+Additional XML sections are typically present between the configuration and system.web elements.
 The compilation element might also contain other attributes and elements.

 #### Example